Today I want to share with you how to reintroduce foods after an elimination diet.

 First, in case you are new ’round here, let’s briefly chat the elimination diet.

-The ultimate goal of the elimination diet is to figure out which foods your body is reacting to and/or not responding well to.
+The ultimate goal of the elimination diet is to figure out different foods and/or food groups your body is reacting to and/or not responding well to.

-An elimination diet involves removing those foods, and then later reintroducing them, one at a time.
-Simultanesouly, you’ll watch for symptoms that show a reaction.
+An elimination diet involves removing any specific food, and then later reintroducing them, one at a time.

 The process takes a slow-and-go approach.

-There is a huge post I’ve written all about what an elimination diet is, how to do it, recipes, and more HERE.
+There is a huge post I’ve written all about what an elimination diet is, how to do it, recipes, my own experience, and more HERE.
 Check it out.

 Slow-and-Stop

-If an elimination diet takes a slow-and-go approach, then the way to reintroduce foods afterwards is in the same fashion.
+If an elimination diet takes a slow-and-go approach, then the food reintroduction process is in the same fashion.

-Let me share with you my tips and tricks for reintroducing foods.
+Let me share with you my tips and tricks for reintroducing (once) eliminated foods.

 Click HERE to save this post for later.